smasongarrison/syllabi/MegaSyllabus.md

 ## General Course Questions
-If you have a question about the course AND can't find your answer elsewhere (or you find conflicting answers), please post them in the discussion board.
+If you have a question about the course AND can't find your answer elsewhere (or you find conflicting answers), please post them on the class discussion board.
+(Depending on the class, this board will either be on canvas or github)

 ### Where can I find when assignments are due?